timonelmer/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi.
 I'm Timon.
 I am a postdoc and <a href="https://www.snf.ch/en/N18L3oGWomTSSGkF/funding/careers/ambizione">SNSF Ambizione fellow</a> at the <a href="https://www.psychology.uzh.ch/en/areas/sob/angsoz/team.html">Applied Social and Health Psychology lab</a> of the University of Zürich.
-My reserach focuses on (a) developing and evaluating <b>digital health interventions</b>, and (b) identifying <b>social and digital resilience factors of mental health</b>.
+My research focuses on (a) developing and evaluating <b>digital health interventions</b>, and (b) identifying <b>social and digital resilience factors of mental health</b>.
 To advance both, I also innovate in measurement, design, and analysis methods.

 <!--My research focuses on the development and application of methods to study <b>online and offline social interactions dynamics </b>in daily life with the aim to understand how these contribute to <b>psychological well-being</b>.
  <!-- My research focuses on the development and application of <b>methods to study social interactions dynamics </b>in daily life with the aim to understand how these contribute to <b>mental health</b>.  -->